| |

 L’Année Derniere à Marienbad (Last Year at Marienbad, 1961) Alain Resnais

 A complex cinematic mystery story that breaks all the rules of traditional narrative film-making.
-The critics are still arguing about what it all means.
+In it, a man meets a woman who he may or may not have had an affair with many years before.
 Watch carefully and make up your own mind... |

 |